About Bury Council

 The Council is strongly committed to working in partnership with other agencies in the Borough through the mechanism of Team Bury, our Local Strategic Partnership.
 Relationships are particularly close with the NHS, Greater Manchester Police, the voluntary and community sector and our two outstanding local colleges.
 The Council has been engaged in a significant transformation process to increase support that is available to parents to enable them to support their children to achieve their potential.
 These changes recognise the importance of the role that schools have to play in local neighbourhoods.

-Relationships with the Clinical Commissioning Group are strong and we are currently looking to develop a Single Commissioning Body arrangement with them within the context of Health & Social Care integration across Greater Manchester.
+Relationships with the Clinical Commissioning Group are strong and we are further developing a Single Commissioning Body arrangement with them within the context of Health & Social Care integration across Greater Manchester.
 The Health and Well Being Board is well developed and the Children’s Trust Board reports to it.
 The Bury Locality Plan can be found here.

 Like all Councils we face very substantial financial and service delivery challenges in the coming years.
 Through the transformation plans that we have developed we hope to be able to reduce demands on our services going forward but the scale of the task cannot be underestimated.